gabrielalaa/Assignment-2/README.md

 ### Behind the Scenes
 * I used an existing layout like we did for the previous project
 * I set up an API that lets the front-end of the application communicate with the database
-* I tested the system (the agency which contains my methods) using `pytest` to make sure everything works as I expected
+* I tested the system (the agency which contains my methods) using `pytest` to make sure some of the things work as I expected
+* I created a connection between clients and menu using a basic socket.
+They can place orders.
+After each order, all the changes will appear in databases.
+* I created a simple connection between employees and menu.
+They can perform actions over the menu (add/update/remove products).

 Such a system can be beneficial for both the staff and the customers.
 They can make things faster using an interface which is easy to use.